-A Level Law is interesting and informative for students who would like to enter a career in law or want to study a subject that will give enormous insight into the legal framework that underpins our society.
-This course deals with complex principles and requires an ability to understand highly detailed cases and apply this knowledge to examination questions.
+A Level Law is an ideal starting point if you would like to enter a career in law or gain an insight into the legal framework that underpins our society.
+This course deals with complex principles and requires an ability to understand highly detailed legal cases and apply this knowledge to examination questions.

-In the first year you will learn about the nature of law, including the sources of law and the differences between criminal and civil law.
-You will also explore the English legal system, for example the courts, how law is made and reformed, and how you can qualify as a lawyer.
-You will be introduced to two areas of law, criminal law and tort law, and will learn to apply legal principles and cases to hypothetical scenarios.
+In the first year, you will learn about the nature of law, including sources of law and the differences between criminal and civil law.
+You will also explore the English legal system; the courts; how law is made, interpreted and reformed; and how you can qualify as a lawyer.
+You will then focus on criminal law and learn to apply legal principles and cases to hypothetical scenarios.

-In the second year you will focus on problem solving in criminal law, tort law and either human rights or contract law.
+In the second year, you will focus on problem solving in tort law and human rights law.
 You will also explore the role of law in society, study the relationship between law and morality and consider whether the law always achieves justice.

 GCSE Grade 5 or above in English Language.